zejj42/ad-widget/README.md

 ## Testing

 The project is built with a strong foundation of extensive unit tests to ensure reliability and robustness.
-Each module's functionality is encapsulated with its own set of tests to maintain the highest standard of quality.
+Each module's functionality is encapsulated with its own set of tests.
 The tests cover functionality, reliability, and usage scenarios to safeguard against unexpected behavior.

 ## Continuous Integration

-The project utilizes GitHub workflow actions to streamline the development process.
+- The project utilizes GitHub workflow actions to streamline the development process.
 With rules that enforce testing upon each push to the repo, it guarantees consistent code quality and reduces the chances of integration issues, ensuring a smooth deployment process.
-Additionally, the workflows leverage GitHub secrets for secure handling of sensitive information during the CI process.
+- Additionally, the workflows leverage GitHub secrets for secure handling of sensitive information during the CI process.

 ## Note on Configuration Files

 For the purposes of this assignment and to facilitate ease of setup, the .env file within the server directory has been uploaded to GitHub.
 It's important to understand that in a professional or real-world environment, sensitive configuration files like .env should never be committed to public repositories for security reasons.
-This action was taken solely for the convenience of this assignment's requirements.